netscaler/netscaler-xds-adaptor/CONTRIBUTING.md

-# Contributing to the Citrix ADC  Adaptor
+# Contributing to the Citrix Istio Adaptor

  We're glad you want to contribute to this project!
 This document will help answer common questions you may have during your first contribution.